 First things first: declawing is not a manicure.
 Declawing, or onychectomy, is an invasive procedure in which the first knuckle of each toe is amputated:

 If you were to perform this procedure on a human, it would look like this:

-If you are considering declawing or want to help prevent your cat from scratching and destroying furniture, download our Declawing 101 brochure or call SPCA Florida, (863) 646-7722 and ask to speak with one of our veterinarians or adoption counselors on Declawing.
+If you are considering declawing or want to help prevent your cat from scratching and destroying furniture, call SPCA Florida, (863) 646-7722 and ask to speak with one of our veterinarians or adoption counselors on Declawing or see our infograph below.
 Make sure you know all of the facts on cat declawing before you move forward with the life-altering procedure.